Latest SeedProd News

 WooCommerce is open-source, giving you complete control over your eCommerce site.
 It costs less to get up and running and has extensive customization options.

-The downsides are you’ll need to maintain your store yourself, and it has a slight learning curve.
+The downside is you’ll need to maintain your store yourself, and it has a slight learning curve.
 Millions of beginner website owners are using it, and they quickly overcome the learning phase.

 By comparison, Shopify is much easier to use and doesn’t require installing anything.
 Their pricing plans are easy to understand, and arranging payment providers is also straightforward.